[NOTE: This is a work in progress and is NOT for the faint of heart.]

 As to what we mean by the word inspiration.

 These verses define what we hereafter refer to as “inspired”.
 The term inspired as is used in I Tim.
 3:16 in reference to the Holy Scriptures means “God breathed”.
 We use the passages below to precisely demonstrate what is the net result of His breath or inspiration, which is life as define by Christ Himself.

 “God breathed into the clay sculpture of Adam and he became a living soul.”
 [Gen. 2:7].

-Jesus breathed on his disciples and told them to receive the Holy Spirit of God and they came alive spiritually and became sons of the Most High God [John 20:22].
+Jesus breathed on His disciples and told them to receive the Holy Spirit of God.
+As a result they came alive spiritually and became sons of the Most High God [John 20:22].

-Life as defined by Jesus is to know God, in a deep, relationally unifying way.
+Life as defined by Jesus is to know God, in a deep, relational & unifying way.
 To be intimate with Him [John 17:3].

-We believe the Holy Scriptures to be completely inerrant, infallible and as so are the absolute and final authority for doctrine, faith and life.
+We believe the Holy Scriptures to be completely inerrant, infallible and as such are the absolute and final authority for doctrine, faith and life.